March 2014 Update!

 This is used to power the clock and you can pick them up for less than $10.
 Look for one with an output of 150mA or above.

 This is how it’s all connected…. not too difficult.

 Due to my crappy skils at diagrams the schematic above is a bit off.

 - The 2 push buttons are not shown in the above diagram.
 You will need to connect one button between Arduino digital pin 2 and GND.
 The other button needs to go between Arduino digital pin 3 and GND.

-- Due to my crappy skills at diagrams, the pin layout on the DS1307 is not exact.
+- The pin layout on the DS1307 is not exact.
 Pin 8 should really be top right opposite pin 1.
-All the pin numbers are correct in terms of what they connect to however, so follow the numbering and you should be fine.
+All the pin numbers are correct in terms of what they connect to however, so follow the pin numbering and you should be fine.

 The displays use a serial protocol called SPI to receive data.
 There are only 4 wires needed between the Arduino and the first LED display.
 Two more wires are required for power.